eBay/restcommander/README.md

 ####Motivation:

-REST API (HTTP GET/POST/PUT/DELETE) has become the dominant approach in current platform and services.
-However, efficient REST calls to multiple servers in parallel with server-specific requests and aggregated response analysis are still challenging.
+REST and SOAP API (HTTP GET/POST/PUT/DELETE) has become the dominant approach in current platform and services.
+However, efficient REST / SOAP calls to multiple servers in parallel with server-specific requests and aggregated response analysis are still challenging.

 ####Problem Statement:

-Design and implement a user friendly and generic REST client able to conduct efficient REST calls to a large amount of nodes in parallel with uniform or node-specific requests and aggregated response analysis.
+Design and implement a user friendly and generic HTTP client able to conduct efficient REST calls to a large amount of servers in parallel with uniform or server-specific requests and aggregated response analysis.

 ####Impact

-* Improve REST call efficiency by 100%-5000% with 3-15000 target nodes in parallel, compared to single server POSTMAN or sequential executed none-generic shell scripts.
+* Improve HTTP/SOAP/REST call efficiency by 100%-5000% with 3-15000 target nodes in parallel, compared to single server POSTMAN or sequential executed none-generic shell scripts.
 * Enable any uniform or server-specific REST (GET/POST/PUT/DELETE) calls to servers for periodical monitoring and configuration pushes in a simple UI with fast and reliable with responses aggregation.
 Automate tens of thousands of server's management and software pool management.
-* **Innovation**: After thoroughly reviewing related work of Postman, Apache Bench,  Typhoeus and many other publication or tools, we are not aware of any existing ones are able to achieve the same speed, scale and functionality of generic response aggregation.
+* **Innovation**: After thoroughly reviewing related work of Postman, JMeter, Gatling, Apache Bench,  Typhoeus and many other publication or tools, we are not aware of any existing ones are able to achieve the same speed, scale and functionality of generic response aggregation.